bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch6-5">6.5 Elliptical Arcs</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Time to embark on the arc!
-The elliptical arc curve (Figure 6-7) is a complicated beast, and the syntax is quite difficult to comprehend without some visual examples.
-The A (or a) command is used to initialize it, and it is followed by no less than seven arguments.
+<p>Time to embark on the arc!
+The elliptical arc curve (Figure 6-7) is a
+complicated beast, and the syntax is quite difficult to comprehend without some visual examples.
+The A (or a) command is used to initialize it, and it is followed by no less than seven arguments.</p>

 <pre>
 // Syntax for the A/a command.